-A short post in addition to the topic of muscle loss (sarcopenia).
-I mentioned that there are natural substances that affect myostatin, a protein that suppresses muscle growth from the TGF-b protein superfamily.
-So, one of these substances may be sulforaphane from broccoli .
-But, I somehow came across an article by bioinformaticians who screened natural compounds for the presence of myostatin receptor binding properties.
-From them I learned that it turns out that a substance from black cumin (Nigella Sativa, Black Cumin) has such properties.
-This substance is Dithymoquinone.
+A short post to follow up on the topic of muscle loss (sarcopenia).
+I mentioned that there are natural substances that affect myostatin, a protein from the TGF-β superfamily that inhibits muscle growth.
+Sulforaphane from broccoli may be one of these substances .
+However, I once came across an article by bioinformaticians who were screening natural compounds for myostatin receptor binding properties.
+I learned from them that a substance from black cumin (Nigella sativa) has these properties.
+This substance is dithymoquinone.

-The study created a phytochemical library of approximately 2000 compounds derived from various traditional medicinal plants.
-These compounds were taken primarily from published disease treatment studies and screened for potential anti-MSTN (Myostatin) agents.
+The study created a phytochemical library consisting of approximately 2,000 compounds derived from various traditional medicinal plants.
+These compounds were primarily drawn from published disease-specific studies and screened for potential anti-MSTN (myostatin) agents.
 For analysis, the compounds were retrieved from the PubChem database.

-Based on the results of the modeling (PatchDock, GROMACS, those who know will understand ) the four best compounds were selected based on their drug-like properties.
-Of these four compounds, Dithymoquinone had the best binding free energy (-7.40 kcal/mol).
-As a result, it was found that Dithymoquinone inhibits myostatin most strongly.
+Based on the modeling results (PatchDock, GROMACS, and others ), the four best compounds were selected based on their drug-like properties.
+Of these four compounds, dithymoquinone had the highest binding free energy (-7.40 kcal/mol).
+As a result, dithymoquinone was found to be the most potent myostatin inhibitor.

-Of course, these are not in vivo studies, but they are an important first step in finding therapeutic properties.
-What is also interesting is that this substance is credited with antiviral properties.
+Of course, these aren't in vivo studies, but they are an important first step in the search for therapeutic properties.
+What's also interesting is that this substance is believed to have antiviral properties.
 Links to the studies are below.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8440700/